 Not all cholesterol medication will actually help improve the health of your heart.

-While many cholesterol medications developed to lower high cholesterol do truly work, a recent study on a drug called evacetrapib showed that while it may lower LDL (bad) cholesterol and raise HDL (good) cholesterol, the cholesterol medication fails to improve a patient’s heart health.
+While it may lower LDL (bad) cholesterol and raise HDL (good) cholesterol, the cholesterol medication fails to improve a patient’s heart health.

 What Type of Medication is Evacetrapib?

 Evacetrapib is a medication classified as a cholesteryl ester transfer protein (CETP) inhibitor.

 This specific type of cholesterol medication works to interrupt the natural creation of LDL cholesterol from HDL cholesterol.